tokee/juxta/README.md

 Python3 script `imagenet_tsne_rasterfairy.py` under the hood.

-The script has a bunch of requirements, which can either be installed beforehand with `pip3 install -r Requirements.txt` or automatically handled using virtualenv.
+The script has a bunch of requirements, which can either be installed beforehand with `pip3 install --prefer-binary -r Requirements.txt` or automatically handled using virtualenv.
 If the former option is used, `USE_VIRTUALEV=false` should be added as option, if the latter option is used nothing special has to be done, but first run will be heavy as a lot has to be fetched.

 Specifying `GENERATE_TSNE_PREVIEW_IMAGE=true` makes juxta generate an extra image with all the input images plotted with overlap, using the raw coordinates from the similarity sorting.